addressing mass timber challenges

 line-shape-vertical

-Improve lamstock material efficiency and unlock new fiber baskets
+Improve lamstock material efficiency

 what is gripmetal